Nothing but the truth. Even if against me.

 These are the only two options given to Lebanon by an international community which was much more creative in finding solutions for other small countries (East Timor, Kuwait, Bosnia, Kosovo....) caught in the claws of powerful savage neighbors.

-The two scenarios below are essentially the same ultimatum given to the Lebanese many times before in the course of the past six decades: Submit to either one of your tormentors, Israel or Syria/Iran.
+The two scenarios below are essentially the same ultimatum given to the Lebanese many times before in the course of the past six decades: Submit to either one of your tormentors, Israel or Syria/Iran, or else.
 In both cases, you would be exchanging your freedom for a half-ass, no peace-no war, temporary respite.

 The core problem is the existence of Hezbollah.
 It poses a threat to Israel (from the standpoint of the Americans) and it poses a threat to Lebanon (from the standpoint of Lebanese patriots).